• Skip to primary navigation

 • Rags or tack cloths

-Before you start, lay out the drop cloths and prepare the area where you’ll be painting.
-It’s a good idea to remove any metal hardware or knobs from the furniture so they don’t get marked with paint.
+Before you start, lay out the drop cloths and prepare the area where you’ll paint.
+Removing any metal hardware or knobs from the furniture is a good idea so they don’t get marked with paint.

 1. Sand/ clean your piece